-Southampton City elections
+Southampton City Council local elections

 The City of Southampton has a Council of 48 Members or Councillors who make decisions on matters affecting the city.
 The city is divided into 16 wards and each ward is represented by 3 Councillors who are appointed for a term of 4 years.

-This year one third of the seats are up for election in each of the 16 wards across the city.
+This year one third of the seats were up for election in each of the 16 wards across the city.
 Every year for 3 consecutive years, one Councillor in each ward will have completed their term of office and their seat will become vacant.
 The subsequently elected Councillor will then be in post for a further 4 years.
 In the fourth year there is no election.
 This is known as electing by thirds.